Anisotropic Fast-Marching on cartesian grids using Lattice Basis Reduction: Numerical experiments

-The fourth test case is a generalization of the third one to three dimensions.
-It also involves a spiraling curve $\Gamma$, surrounded by a thin tubular neighborhood where traveling tangentially to $\Gamma$ is $50$ times cheaper than in orthogonal directions, or anywhere else in the domain, see Remark \ref{rem:ExactDescription} for details.
+Fourth test case, in 3D.
 CPU time was 105s for the FM-LBR, while the AGSI took 480s and failed to recover the minimal path presented on Figure \ref{fig3d} (center) (a straight line joining the two endpoints was obtained instead).
-We do not perform a detailed benchmark in this case, which is similar in essence to the third one.
-Let us simply point out that FM-LBR addresses here a large scale (more than $10$ millions grid points), strongly anisotropic ($\kappa(\cM)=50$) three dimensional shortest path problem, with a good accuracy and within reasonable CPU time on standard laptop computer.
+The FM-LBR is capable of addressing a large scale (more than $10$ millions grid points), strongly anisotropic ($\kappa(\cM)=50$) three dimensional shortest path problem, with a good accuracy and within reasonable CPU time on standard laptop computer.